 ARCore focuses on three areas to bring the augmented reality to Android mobile phones: tracking traffic, understanding the environment, and estimating light.

-Η traffic monitoring is achieved by using it of the phone to track points in the room and inertial measurements from the device's IMU sensor.
+Η traffic monitoring is achieved by using the phone camera to monitor points in the room and measuring inactivity from the IMU sensor of the device.

 This process, called visual inertial odometry or VIO, allows ARCore to determine the location (orientation and orientation) of the phone in relation to space.